-Total authorized capital of the Company is \in 10 million consisting of 100 million shares of which currently 46,534,500 shares are issued.
-The nominal value per share is \in 0.10 each, and therefore the issued and paid up capital amounts to \notin 4,653,450.
+Total authorized capital of the Company is ≤ 10 million consisting of 100 million shares of which currently 46,534,500 shares are issued.
+The nominal value per share is ≤ 0.10 each, and therefore the issued and paid up capital amounts to $\leq 4,653,450$.

 Shares acquired by a group of employees (participants) in 2015 are subject to a lock-up period.
 When a participant leaves the Company before the end of the lock-up period, the participant must offer any such unreleased shares to the Company at the lower of the price paid by the participant or the market price.
-During 2015 and 2016, a third-party broker sold shares offered by leaving participants in the market during open periods, resulting in an increase of share premium of € 593 thousand over the first six months 2016.
+During the first six months of 2017 no employees part of this plan have left the company.